Tadeusz Chciuk-Celt

-He was declared a National Hero of Poland after the collapse of the Soviet empire and buried in Warsaw on 28 May 2001.
-Seven years later Tadeusz Chciuk-Celt was posthumously awarded one of the highest Polish honours, the Commander's Cross with Star of the Order of Polonia Restituta on 5 September 2008.
+After the collapse of the Soviet Union he was declared a national hero of Poland, and on 28 May 2001 he was interred in Warsaw.
+Seven years later, on 5 September 2008, he was posthumously awarded one of Poland's highest honors, the Commander's Cross with Star of the Order of Polonia Restituta.

 Early life and education

 Tadeusz Chciuk was born on 17 October 1916 to the Polish Catholic family of Michal Chciuk and his wife, Maria; the fourth of their five children in the city of Drohobycz in the crumbling Austro-Hungarian Empire.
 In the reborn Poland Chciuk became active in the Polish Scouting Association from 1927 on, and was a Scoutmaster from 1936.
 After graduating from Jagiello High School, he went on to obtain his master's degree in law at the Jan Kazimierz University in Lwow in 1939.
 He also got an intermediate degree in music at the Szymanowski Conservatory in Lwow.